vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 If you are using Mac double-click: start-app.command If you are using Windows double-click: start-app.bat

-Your app should open in your browser
+Your app should open in your browser.
+You can check the terminal to see if there are any errors.

 ```